Game over for Super Mario? Balotelli's dream Brescia return has turned into a nightmare | Goal.com

 This is a young man that once broke down in tears while sitting on a bench at the San Paolo.
 As his brother Enock said, "He’s very sensitive, so if the slightest thing goes wrong, he lets his head drop and doesn’t perform.
 It’s not easy to play with that much pressure on your shoulders."

-And he may not even play for Brescia again, after it emerged that he failed ot show up for training on Tuesday, which only added credibility to recent claims that his relationship with the club has completely broken down.
+Now, it seems ,he may not even play for Brescia again, after it emerged that he failed to show up for training on Tuesday, which only validated recent reports that his relationship with the club has completely broken down.

-Enoch was quick to dismiss talk of his brother's contract being terminated but a parting of the ways this summer now seems inevitable, with club president Massimo Cellino admitting on Thursday that "Mario's head is no longer here".
+Enoch was quick to dismiss talk of his brother's contract being terminated but a parting of the ways now seems inevitable, with Brescia president Massimo Cellino admitting on Thursday that "Mario's head is no longer here".

 However, his hopes of belatedly realising his enormous potential appear to be over.